goalsetting/TKDERecGNN/README.md

-# Controllable Exploration-Exploitation in User-Item Interactions
+# Controllable Exploration-Exploitation in User-Item Interactions: A Pane-Aware Graph Transformer Architecture
-**Pane-Aware Graph Transformer Architecture**

 This repository contains the implementation of the paper submitted to *TKDE*:
 *"Controllable Exploration-Exploitation in User-Item Interactions Toward Long-Term Recommendation Gains: A Pane-Aware Graph Transformer Architecture."*